 Horizon Nurse Residency Program

-In 2010, Nicklaus Children’s Hospital created the Horizon Nurse Residency Program, an ANCC accredited evidence-based nurse residency program for new graduate nurses.
-In 2014, the Horizon Nurse Residency Program was reformatted to include an extensive orientation that allows nurses to effectively transition into their new role as a registered nurse in an acute care pediatric setting.
+In 2014, Nicklaus Children’s Hospital created the Horizon Nurse Residency Program, an ANCC accredited evidence-based nurse residency program for new graduate nurses.
+The Horizon Nurse Residency Program provides an extensive orientation that allows nurses to effectively transition into their new role as a registered nurse in an acute care pediatric setting.
 Training consists of didactic classes, skill training, simulation labs, unit-specific training with a preceptor, and self-directed computer modules.
 The program offers training within hospital units including the ICU setting, hematology-oncology, Emergency Department, and the ICU Float Pool, with the duration varying by unit of hire.
 The Horizon Nurse Residency Program prepares graduate nurses in every way possible to create a competent and happy workforce.

 In the 2016, the Bridge Nursing Program was developed to successfully onboard experienced nurses without acute care pediatric nursing experience.
 The program was created in alignment with key attributes from the Horizon Nurse Residency Program, which has improved outcomes such as increased retention and engagement.
 The Bridge Nursing Program training utilizes various educational modalities such as didactic classes, skill training, simulation labs, unit-specific training with a preceptor, competency-aligned performance, and self-directed online modules.
 Due to the transition nurses’ previous knowledge and experience, these nurses have a shorter clinical orientation time.